scalabreseGD/airflow-pyspark/README.md

 ### DAG Knowledge Graph

-The project also includes automated knowledge graph generation that extracts DAG metadata and loads it into Memgraph for visualization and analysis.
+The project also includes automated knowledge graph generation that extracts DAG metadata and loads it into Neo4j for visualization and analysis.

 **Features:**

 - **Automatic DAG Discovery**: Extracts all DAGs, tasks, and dependencies from Airflow
 - **AST Parsing**: Analyzes DAG Python files to understand task relationships
-- **Graph Database**: Stores pipeline metadata in Memgraph for querying and visualization
+- **Graph Database**: Stores pipeline metadata in Neo4j for querying and visualization
 - **Comprehensive Spark Job Tracking**:
   - Application paths and configurations
   - Resource allocation (memory, cores, executors)